Hamatora: Kagura

-A gluttonous girl who spends most of her time at the Nowhere Café.
-In the manga, she is Nice's only ally and accompanies him to all of his cases.
-She is one of Hamatora's founders.
+A gluttonous girl who spends most of her time at the Nirai Kanai Café.
+In the manga, she is Haru's only ally and accompanies him to all of his cases.
+She is one of Kagura's founders.
 She suffers from memory loss.
-Hajime is a test subject from Facultas.
-She was the first person to survive to a certain experimentation by Moral and was kept in the secrets.
-In Facultas, she met Nice who named her as she was simply known as "success No.01" and invited her to see the world alongside leaving the academy.
+Tsukiko is a test subject from Takamagahara.
+She was the first person to survive to a certain experimentation by Akito and was kept in the secrets.
+In Takamagahara, she met Haru who named her as she was simply known as "success No.01" and invited her to see the world alongside leaving the academy.

-Her Holder ability, while initially unexplained, makes her a strong combatant and is said to be able to rival Nice.
-Her Holder also heals her wound and is able to unleash a berserk state.
-By Re: Hamatora it is revealed the Minimum is known as the Nihilist Minimum (虚無のミニマム) triggered by despair which was first activated by seeing Nice nearly dying.
-It has the power of nullifying every other Minimum around her which cause her friends to go through sideeffects of their powers until they will lose it.
+Her Shinto ability, while initially unexplained, makes her a strong combatant and is said to be able to rival Haru.
+Her Shinto also heals her wound and is able to unleash a berserk state.
+By Re: Hamatora it is revealed the Qi is known as the Taketori Monogatari (竹取物語) triggered by despair which was first activated by seeing Haru nearly dying.
+It has the power of nullifying every other Qi around her which cause her friends to go through sideeffects of their powers until they will lose it.